mateussouzaweb/kvm-qemu-virtualization-guide/Docs/3 - Virtualization Hooks.md

 GPU:

 - ``--gpu-passthrough=$ID,$VGA,$AUDIO``: Enables **GPU passthrough** support in KVM/QEMU virtual machines, by automatically attach/detach the GPU from the host and dynamically attach it to the VM and vice versa.
 This is all in one solution that works for **single GPU passthrough setups** or more.
 To passthrough the main GPU that is being used at your system, set ID as ``main``, otherwise you can set any ID for identification for example: ``nvidia``, ``amd``, ``secondary``...
 Please notice that if you set ID as ``main``, the hook will end the current host display session to free the GPU and you will be required to login again after VM has been stopped.
+Additionally, if your GPU needs vendor reset, append the additional fourth parameter as ``reset`` on this option.
+To passthrough multiple GPUs, just use this option again with the additional GPU details.

 CPU: